Letty M. Wickliffe

 Letty M. Wickliffe (January 25, 1902 – April 2, 2001) was an American educator.
 She directed special education and gifted education services for black students in Indianapolis, Indiana from the 1930s until the mid-1960s.
 In retirement, she was a community activist in Ann Arbor, Michigan.

 Early life and education

 Letty M. Wickliffe was born in Ann Arbor, Michigan, the daughter of Joseph Hold Wickliffe and Mary Jewett Wickliffe.
 Her father had escaped from slavery in Kentucky as a young man, and served in the Union Army during the American Civil War.
 She attended the Tappan School in Ann Arbor, with mostly white classmates, and sang in the school's chorus at the town's annual May Festival in 1914 and 1915.

-She was one of the six African-American women who graduated from the University of Michigan in 1924, with a degree in education; she also earned a master's degree in psychology from the University of Michigan, in 1928.
+She was one of the six African-Americans who graduated from the University of Michigan in 1924.
+She earned a BS degree in education; she also earned a master's degree in psychology from the University of Michigan, in 1928.
 She was a founder of the Ann Arbor chapter of the Delta Sigma Theta sorority in 1921, and remained active in sorority events into the 1950s.